maxkalik/ios-intro/lesson_03/exercises/UILabel-with-random-word.md

 1. Create your own News Feed app using https://newsapi.org
 2. Sort new by date
+3. Update ArticleViewController
+  - Add UILabel - Title of Article
-3. Update ArticleViewController and use content in Artcile object to show full text of article:
+  - Add UILabel or UITextView to show full text of Article.
+JSON field is - `content`
+  - Add UIImage using URL of image.
+JSON field is - `urlToImage`

 ```json
 {